TalanBell/03_Project_Boost/README.md

 * v41 - Basic placeholder art with primitives
 * v43 - Physics & Rigidbodies (and v42 basic input binding)
 * v44 - Adding in rotation (but not frame-rate independence yet)
+* v47 - Adding a touch of audio (and trying out chicken model instead of rocket)